 I don’t mean these thoughts about other’s “critiques” to be comprehensive / complete in any way.
 I’m merely pointing to trends and observations that often leave me dissatisfied, if not often upset.
 And which I find counter-productive to both readers and musicians.

 But again: that’s my personal opinion & view, and I merely want to explain why my reviews are what they are.
 I’m definitely not trying to set rules for others.
 I’m not pretending to have the authority to do so.
-Quite to the contrary: I find that presumptuous, inappropriately patronizing.
+Quite to the contrary: I would find that presumptuous, inappropriately patronizing.

 Lastly, this is also an indirect response to opinions and claims that one particular critic has uttered recently.
 I’m not trying to open a debate here (and therefore I won’t mention names), but I just felt a need to express a contrasting opinion.
 So:

-What Shouldn’t and Cannot Be the Intent
+What Shouldn’t and Cannot Be the Intent of Music Critique

 Keep in mind that all these remarks primarily refer to my own reviews, my own work as (amateur) concert critic!